MohamadHarastani/TemplateLearning/README.md

 Validation: see the output of step 3 by opening some volumes in the folder "volumes", especially those for your templates.
 - Create dense distribution of your volume.
 This algorithm "Tetris" generates dense distributions placing your templates and distractors very close to each other
 ```
-python step4_CreateTetris.py  # with default values should take ~ 1 hour 15 minutes (on a basic CPU)
+python step4_CreateTetris.py  # with default values should take ~ 1 hour 15 minutes to create 48 simulated volumes (on a basic CPU)
 ```
 Validation: see the output of step 4 by opening some tetris volumes in the folder "tetris", make sure you can see your template in between the distractors.
 Also, make sure the tetris looks dense!
-- Start the simulation of the data using the physics simulator
+- Start the simulation of the data using the physics simulator (Parakeet)
 ```
-python step5_SimulateData.py >> log.txt  # sit back and relax!
-Depending on the speed of your GPU, this step will take around 17 hours with default values.
+python step5_SimulateData.py >> log.txt  # Depending on the speed of your GPU, on a single GPU, this step will take around 17 hours with default values.
+If you have multiple GPUs, the time will be reduce linearly
 ```
 Validation: during the simulation, you will get an estimate on how much time remaining after the first iteration.
-After one iteration is done (by default parakeet/32), you can open the simulated tiltseries with imod.
+After one iteration is done, you can open the simulated tiltseries with IMOD.
 The image called 'optics.h5' is very handy to visualize, as it is not too noisy.
-If it looks empty, you may need to reload the image to see it (Imod>Edit>Image>Reload>Calc&Apply).
-It should be simular to the tetris but with a sampling of 1 A/pix.
-If it doesn't correspond to a tetris, them probably you have a mistake in setting the sizes.
-Otherwise, keep the simulation going
+If it looks empty, you may need to reload the image to see it (IMOD>Edit>Image>Reload>Calc&Apply).
+It should be simular to the tetris (but tilt series version with defocus) but with a sampling of 1 A/pix.
+If it doesn't correspond to a tetris, then probably there is a mistake in setting the sizes.
+Otherwise, sit back and relax!
 - Extract what you need to train your model
 ```
 python BinReorderReconstruct.py  # should take a few minutes
 ```
 Validation: look at the folder called "results".
 It should have tomograms, segmentation maps and coordinates that can be used to train deeplearning models.
 - To use deepfinder in the easiest way, use the Scipion workflow (DeepFinder_Scipion.json) attached to the project.
-Open Scipion, Project -> Import workflow
+Open Scipion, Project -> Import workflow and just populate the protocols with your simulated and expiremental data!

+Enjoy, and for any question open a ticket!